 Favorite quote from the author:

-It’s especially popular with rappers and hip-hop artists, but many celebrities quote from the book and mention the laws’ influence on their life (50 Cent being one of them, with whom Greene ended up collaborating on another book).
+It’s especially popular with rappers and hip-hop artists, but many celebrities quote from the book and mention the laws’ influence on their life.
+50 Cent is just one of them, with whom Greene ended up collaborating on another book.
 Most of the 48 laws draw on a specific situation from history, and even though some of them seem to contradict one another, there’s a precious lesson to be learned from every single one.

 Here are 3 lessons about power to help you understand it better: